WHERE DOES MY COFFEE COME FROM?

 - The best coffee grows in ‘the coffee belt’ – a strip of the world near the equator.
 Coffee could grow in Springfield, but because of our poor conditions, the coffee typically tastes terrible.

-- Mild climates and high elevation are its best conditions, which means it thrives in countries like Brazil, Tanzania, and Columbia.
+- Mild climates and high elevation are its best conditions, which means it thrives in countries like Brazil, Guatemala, and Columbia.

 When the fruit has grown.